Cherry Creek School District: History

 CCSD now comprises 42 elementary schools, 10 middle schools and six high schools, in addition to an alternative high school, a magnet school and two charter schools.
 District enrollment now exceeds 54,200, and the first class of school room instructors has grown to about 3,700 teachers.

 In 2022, the district announced that it would discontinue the practice of recognizing valedictorians, starting with the class of 2026.

 Institute of Science and Technology

 In 2011, the district opened the Institute of Science and Technology, a campus devoted specifically to science, technology, engineering and math (STEM) education.
 The building, located at 12500 E. Jewell Avenue in Aurora, is part of the Overland High School-Prairie Middle School campus.
 It serves Overland and Prairie students through a rich and rigorous curriculum.

 The school was designed by Hutton Architecture Studio and built by Saunders Construction.
 Approved by Cherry Creek voters in 2008, the $18 million, 58,000 square foot facility features lines of latitude and longitude on the floors, galaxies of stars on the ceilings, and windows that represent Fibonacci's sequence.

+Cherry Creek Innovation Campus

+In November 2016, Cherry Creek School District voters approved funding for the construction of the Cherry Creek Innovation Campus (CCIC), located at 8000 S. Chambers Rd, Centennial, Colorado.
+The facility opened on August 1, 2019, for the 2019–2020 school year.
+Students remain enrolled at their home high schools for core classes and travel to CCIC either by district-run bus or personal transportation.

+The campus offers eight career-focused "Pathways": Aerospace Manufacturing, Business Services, Criminal Justice, Health and Wellness, Hospitality & Tourism, Infrastructure Engineering, Information Technology & STEAM, and Automotive and Aviation Maintenance.
+These programs provide opportunities for additional high school and college credits, as well as professional certifications such as Certified Nursing Assistant (CNA), Certified SOLIDWORKS Associate (CSWA), and the ProStart National Certificate of Achievement.

+In 2024, the district announced an expansion project known as "CCIC 2.0," which will increase capacity by 70%, add eight new pathways, and expand classroom space for existing programs.
+The new sections of the facility are scheduled to open in Fall 2026.